High-five breakthroughs and better decisions, faster.

 We typically provide four phases of service, as follows:

 - We begin all our projects with a planning meeting to discuss objectives, scope of work, logistics, and other considerations.
 Ideally this planning meeting will occur in person with a small group of people who know the project and the desired outcomes.
-Craig will ask, “What do you want to achieve?
+A facilitator (Craig or Markos) will ask, “What do you want to achieve?
 What would success look like?”
-Answers to these questions will help Craig design a draft agenda(s) to match your objectives.
+Answers to these questions will help the facilitator design a draft agenda(s) to match your objectives.
 We will revise the draft agenda(s) in collaboration with you.

 - We prepare handouts, charts, slides, signs, and other materials as appropriate.